 JavaScript is the language of the internet.
 Learning it has allowed many front and backend web developers to get jobs.
 Yet JavaScript’s newest features can be confusing and hard to understand.

-In this course you will learn to deeply understand how newer JavaScript language features work under-the-hood, such as:
+In this course you will learn to deeply understand how modern advanced JavaScript language features work under-the-hood, such as:

 Block Scoping (let and const)